Jenncscampbell/STAT545-hw-Campbell-Jennifer/hw02/Gapminder_explore.md

 We can still see that Europe has a skew in their data towards larger populations but we can also see that for many of the data points Europe and Oceania had similiar reportings of population.

-Just as one last exploration I want to see the life expectancy by year but only for records with populations under half a million.
+For another exploration I want to see the life expectancy by year but only for records with populations under half a million.

 |  year|  lifeExp|
 |-----:|--------:|